Learn About Male Pattern Baldness

 Toronto, ON, CA

 Neil Fleshner practices in Toronto, Canada.
-Fleshner and is rated as an Elite expert by MediFind in the treatment of Male Pattern Baldness.
+Mr. Fleshner is rated as an Elite expert by MediFind in the treatment of Male Pattern Baldness.
 His top areas of expertise are Prostate Cancer, Bladder Cancer, Muscle Invasive Bladder Cancer, Prostatectomy, and Cystectomy.

 Learn about our expert tiers